-Client views are used to map files in the depot to files in client workspaces, and vice versa.
-A client workspace is an area in which users perform their work; files are synced to a client workspace, opened for editing, edited, and checked back into the depot.
+Client views are used to map files in the depot to files in client workspaces.
+A client workspace is an area in which users perform their work.
+Files are synced from the depot to a client workspace, opened for editing, edited, and checked back into the depot.

 When files are synced, they are copied from the depot to the locations in the client workspace to which they were mapped.
-Likewise, when files are submitted back into the depot, the mapping is reversed and the files are copied from the client workspace back to their proper locations in the depot.
+Likewise, when files are submitted back into the depot, the files are copied from the client workspace to their proper locations in the depot.